HomeLate Fee LawsArkansas

 Common Mistakes That Create Liability

 The recurring Arkansas errors are charging a late fee with no lease term that creates it, setting a fee so large it reads as a penalty rather than a reasonable charge, charging before rent is actually late, stacking multiple or compounding fees on one missed payment, and applying the fee inconsistently across tenants.
-Almost every one turns on the lease term and reasonableness, which is where Arkansas law actually bites.
+Each of these turns a routine late fee into a fee a tenant can contest, and the last one adds fair-housing risk on top of the contract problem.

 Documentation and Recordkeeping in Arkansas